-I frown down at her in mock-disappointment.
+I frowned.
 “Oh.
 I had an evening of death metal planned.”

-I lead her toward the kitchen, where I’ve spread out a small buffet of caramelized ham, mashed potatoes, stuffing, gravy, sliced pineapple, green bean amandine, sweet onions, cranberry sauce, poi, and for dessert, haupia – all of my favorite comfort foods.
-Well, minus the laulau, which I couldn’t make, because it turns out that taro leaves are pretty hard to come by on short notice in Maine this time of year.
+I led her toward the kitchen, where I’d spread out a small buffet of caramelized ham, mashed potatoes, stuffing, gravy, sliced pineapple, green bean amandine, sweet onions, cranberry sauce, poi, and for dessert, haupia – all of my favorite comfort foods.
+Well, minus the laulau, which I couldn’t make, because it turned out that taro leaves were pretty hard to come by on short notice in Maine this time of year.
 The grocery delivery service I used didn’t even know what they were when I called earlier.

-“This is all I’ve ever wanted,” Ella says, stumbling past me to grab herself a plate and begin spooning a hefty amount of stuffing onto it.
+“This is all I’ve ever wanted,” Ella said, elbowing past me to grab herself a plate and begin spooning a hefty amount of stuffing onto it.

 “By all means, help yourself.”